 c.
 Technology Architecture: Sometimes also called technical architecture, this part of architecture deals with logical and physical infrastructure issues, including the infrastructure landscape, its setup and operation.
 Above all the server nodes are mapped to the applications that run on them and the network protocols for the communication between systems and nodes are defined.

-Finally the term Reference Architecture has also no unique definition.
+Finally, the term Reference Architecture has also no unique definition.
 Seen from a more technical point of view, a Reference Architecture is a set of patterns designed for being used in a specific technical or business context and supported by a further set of artifacts.
 Other, more business-oriented definitions take also business goals and organizational aspects into account.
 Based on this it can be said that a Reference Architecture should present a standardized solution consisting of functional architectural components for a specific domain or industry problem.
 The components should cover both technological issues on an abstract level (e.g. data integration or data processing) and business requirements (e.g. for complying with regulatory standards).
-In a Big Data context a Reference Architecture should provide a conceptual standard or model that can be used as baseline or blueprint for developing Big Data systems.
+In a Big Data context, a Reference Architecture should provide a conceptual standard or model that can be used as a baseline or blueprint for developing Big Data systems.
 This standard should contain all components required for building a Big Data system in the respective domain whilst ensuring that the components are vendor, product and technology-neutral.
-This means in case of a real-time data processing component the component will not be named Apache Spark but e.g. “real-time processing engine”.
-Furthermore the Reference Architecture should introduce some common terms understandable for stakeholders both from business and technology.
+This means in the case of a real-time data processing component the component will not be named Apache Spark but e.g. “real-time processing engine”.
+Furthermore, the Reference Architecture should introduce some common terms understandable for stakeholders both from business and technology.
 Since the Reference Architecture should cover business needs, the components should be functionally motivated.
-Finally security and data privacy issues have to be addressed by including the respective components into the Reference Architecture.
+Finally, security and data privacy issues have to be addressed by including the respective components in the Reference Architecture.

 Big Data Reference Architectures where all components are grouped into three main categories: Data Platform, Analytics Platform and Management Platform.